The Allocation website will be updated with current information for the Allocation process in 2016 by Saturday 1st of August, 2015

 The NSW Physiotherapy New Graduate Allocation Program Committee consists of the Local Health District Physiotherapy Representatives or Heads of Physiotherapy Departments of participating NSW Hospitals (both rural and metropolitan), as well as representatives from the Physiotherapy Schools at all the NSW Universities.
 The Committee conducts the process and ensures that the program is transparent, merit based and complies with NSW Ministry of Health policy.

 Successful applicants for the Physiotherapy New Graduate Allocation Program can expect to participate in a program which will provide an excellent foundation for their career in Physiotherapy.
-The Physiotherapy New Graduate year will provide the opportunity for graduates to apply and consolidate the skills and knowledge acquired as undergraduates.
+The Physiotherapy New Graduate year will provide the opportunity for graduates to apply and consolidate the skills and knowledge acquired as students and develop new ones.
 Supervision, support and training will be provided to assist graduates to develop professional competence.
 More information on supervision can be found in the HETI Superguide for Allied Health Professionals at: http://www.heti.nsw.gov.au/resources-library/the-superguide-a-handbook-for-supervising-allied-health-professionals/